 Here's an easier approach description that will get you onto the James Walker approach trail without using confusing color codes;

-- find the faint trail running past the biffy, north.
-Take this trail and you'll soon run into a gate on an old logging road, take this road a short ways until it branches
+Find the faint trail running past the outhouse, north.
+Take this trail and you'll soon run into a gate on an old logging road, take this road a short ways until it branches.

-- Take the climber's right fork (cairned when I was there) - now you're on the trail to James Walker.
+Take the climber's right fork (cairn when I was there) - now you're on the trail to James Walker pond and peak.

 The easiest ascent line for Kent Ridge would actually be to go back a bit to the east at the 3rd step above, instead of heading west.
-Basically you're trying to make the bushwhack as short as possible to gain the grassy / dirt / scree slopes of the North Outlier of Kent Ridge.
+Basically you're trying to make the bushwhack as short as possible to gain the grassy / dirt / scree slopes of the Southwest (I have no idea why this is called the "North" outlier on some other sites) outlier of Kent Ridge.

-[The slopes to gain the ridge of the north outlier are a strange mix of scree, plates of rock and wild flowers.
+[The slopes to gain the ridge of the SW outlier are a strange mix of scree, plates of rock and wild flowers.
 At least the mosquitos weren't out yet...]

 The west slopes of the ridge were a bit loose and scrambly but once I finally hit the ridge, things improved a bit.
 The view behind me was certainly opening up nicely!

-[Looking ahead to Kent Ridge from near the summit of the north outlier.]
+[Looking ahead to Kent Ridge from near the summit of the SW outlier.]

 [Mount Birdwood across the valley]

-[Summit cairn on the north outlier looking down at the ridge.]
+[Summit cairn on the SW outlier looking down at the ridge.]

-I purposely measured the elevation difference to the col and came at about 75 meters - just short of the requisite 100.
+I purposely measured the elevation difference to the col and came at about 75 meters - just short of the requisite 100 to validate claiming a third peak for the day.
+Bummer.
 It was at the col that the mosquitos decided they had me exactly where they wanted me and the bloodletting began!!!
 The little buggers were horrible and I tried to outpace them up the scree slope to Kent Ridge.
 Eventually they gave up trying to bite through the deet, but even then there was so many that I was breathing them in, which got annoying after a few minutes.
 By the time I arrived at the summit of Kent Ridge the mosquitos were all but gone again.